cairo-book/cairo-book/src/ch17-01-general-recommendations.md

 ## Mindset

-Cairo is a highly safe language inspired by rust.
+Cairo is a highly safe language inspired by Rust.
 It is designed in a way that force you to cover all possible cases.
 Security issues on Starknet mostly arise from the way smart contracts flows are designed, not much from the language itself.

 Adopting a security mindset is the initial step in writing secure smart contracts.
 Try to always consider all possible scenarios when writing code.